 Your Input Matters

-As a member-driven association, your input on CRNS’s initiatives and your perspectives on issues are essential to helping advance, innovate and optimize our profession.
+As a profession-led regulatory body, your input on CRNS’s initiatives and your perspectives on issues are welcomed to help advance, innovate and optimize nursing in Saskatchewan.
 Resolutions are an important tool that help shape our focus.
-Understanding the process and timelines for developing and submitting resolutions is critical to ensuring your input is presented.

 What is a resolution?